ashtonhess/augur/Sprint4/readme.md

  The full URL to connect from a DB app is as follows: jdbc:postgresql://ec2-18-188-49-193.us-east-2.compute.amazonaws.com:5432/augur

+ Please ensure you are using a PostgreSQL driver to connect.

  Using the Datagrip application from Jetbrains, this is what I have been using to connect.